javascript-tutorial/en.javascript.info/1-js/05-data-types/07-map-set/article.md

 });
 ```

 ## Set

-A `Set` is a collection of values (without keys), where each value may occur only once.
+A `Set` is a special type collection - "set of values" (without keys), where each value may occur only once.

 Its main methods are: